Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Best Rifle Scopes Made in the USA: Top 4 Brands

-After going through the online sites of the following four manufacturers, they have some rifle scopes that bear the “made in the USA” label, but not their entire product line does.
+After going through the online sites of the following four manufacturers, they have some rifle scopes that bear the “made in the USA” label, but NOT their entire product line.

-Some are assembled in America using components that are manufactured from elsewhere in the world, or they arrive in the USA in other variations and stages of manufacturing.
+Some are assembled in America using components that are manufactured elsewhere, or they arrive in the USA in other variations and stages of manufacturing.

 Let’s now go through the range of products offered by each one.